|

 Core Level Spectroscopy

+of Solids.
 Resonant Inelastic X-ray Scattering

 Resonant Inelastic X-ray Scattering (RIXS) is an